 Please note: Access to the beach may be closed at short notice in bad weather or due to sudden cliff falls.

-What to do on a frosty day in Sussex?
+What to do on a spring day in Sussex?

-We have plenty of things for children of all ages to do when it’s cold and frosty outisde.
-You can enjoy all the hands on activities in our free visitor centre, go for a frosty stomp across the hils, sample a children’s pick and mix lunches in our café or complete some of your 50 things to do before you're 11¾ including: No.12 – Make a trail with sticks, No.44 – Go birdwatching andif you're lucky, No.15 Play in the snow.
+We have plenty of things for children of all ages to enjoy as spring has now arrived.
+You can enjoy all the hands on activities in our free visitor centre, go for a stomp across the hills, sample a children’s pick and mix lunches in our café or complete some of your 50 things to do before you're 11¾ including: No.12 – Make a trail with sticks or No.44 – Go birdwatching

 Our visitor centre, 'Life on the Edge', is now open next to the shop.
 Watch our video showing this winter's cliff fall, find out how the Seven Sisters got their name and hear from people about their experiences of Birling Gap's past.
 In our smuggling and shipwreck zone children can try on coastguard uniforms and listen to bird sounds in the wildlife area.
 Look out for floor markings showing the edge of the cliff in years to come.